gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ## 3. **Cloudflare:** Tunnels, Applications, and Tokens

 Cloudflare provides a secure connection called a "tunnel" between your Pi and the internet.
-Within a tunnel will be different public hostnames for different services, like one for Node-RED to send data there from the MetSci LNS.
-You could also setup a public hostname for Grafana to display data from your Pi onto a public dashboard, or something directly to InfluxDB.
+Within a tunnel will be different public hostnames for different services, like `node-red.gristleking.dev` for Node-RED and `grafana.gristleking.dev` for Grafana.
+We'll use those to connect our Pi to the internet in a secure way.

+Think of a tunnel like a big PVC pipe that connects your Pi to the internet.
+Within that pipe are lots of little plastic straws that carry separate types of information to different places.
+Each straw is a public hostname in the tunnel, and within those straws you'll split it out further into different Applications that manage the data from different types of sensors.

 For this tutorial, we're going to set up two public hostnames, one for Node-RED and one for Grafana.

-We're not going to set one up for InfluxDB (because it's not needed).
-The point here is to expose you a bit to what you can do with Cloudflare.

-Ok, back to tunnels.
-Think of a tunnel like a big PVC pipe that connects your Pi to the internet.
-Within that pipe are lots of little straws that carry separate types of information.
-Each straw is a public hostname in the tunnel, and within those straws you'll have different types of data (from different types of sensors) moving through.
-Each type of data needs to get authenticated before it can get sent through the straw; it needs a token to authenticate it.

-Within a public hostname, each sensor type you set up in MetSci will need its own token to keep the http integration secure.
+### A. Set Up Zero Trust

 To start this off, login to [Cloudflare](https://www.cloudflare.com/).
 I'm assuming you've already set up your domain with Cloudflare, so when you log in you'll see something like this:

 ![Cloudflare Dashboard](/images/tutorial-extras/004-images/cloudflare-dashboard.png)

-### A. Set Up Zero Trust

-You'll need to set up your Zero Trust account in Cloudflare (yes, you can use the free option.)
+You'll need to set up your Zero Trust account in Cloudflare (relax, it's free).

 If you haven't set up Zero Trust yet, you may not see "Zero Trust" in your menu.
-If that's the case, navigate to your domain name, look for `Access` in the left menu, then hit the `Launch Zero Trust` blue button on the right, then click it and set up ZT.
+If that's the case, navigate to your domain name, look for `Access` in the left menu, then hit the `Launch Zero Trust` blue button on the right, then click it and set up Zero Trust.

 ![Cloudflare Zero Trust](/images/tutorial-extras/004-images/set-up-zero-trust.png)